Mwarssame/Mohamed-Warssame/README.md

 ---
 ## Skills & Mindset

-- Cybersecurity Fundamentals, Monitoring & Tooling (e.g., SolarWinds)
+- Cybersecurity, Monitoring & Tooling.
 - Defensive Security & Cloud-First Security Architectures
 - Access and Identity Management (IAM) – RBAC, SSO, MFA (hybrid & cloud)
-- Zero Trust Architecture, SASE, Network Access Control
+- Zero Trust Architecture, SASE and  Network Access Control
-- Next-Gen Firewalls (NGFWs), identity-based access control
+- Next-Gen Firewalls (NGFWs) and  identity-based access control
-- Routing & Switching: OSPF, BGP, and MPLS
+- Routing & Switching: OSPF, BGP and MPLS

 > **Knowing the Network is Knowing What We Need to Secure.**
 > We can’t protect what we don’t understand.